yardsale8/stat489_book/_sources/ReadingDataFromFiles/Exercises.rst

                 table = [row for row in reader] return table

     1. Write a function that takes a year and table of batting data as input and returns the average number of runs scored in that year.
 Call this function **average_runs_year**.
-    2. Write a function takes a list of years and a table of batting data and returns of list of values, each Call this function **average_runs_years**. corresponding the the average number of runs for that year.
+    2. Write a function takes a list of years and a table of batting data and returns of list of tuples of the form `(year, averages_runs)`.
+Call this function **average_runs_years** Use a list comprehension and the function from the last step.
     3. Write a program that includes the above functions and reads **Batting.csv** and compute the average number of runs for the following years: 1900, 1910, ..., 2000, 2010.
 Assume that the Batting.csv file is the same directory as your program.

 .. question:: files_ex_5